strgaltdel/Ethos-Uni-Receiver/README.md

 ﻿#                                           Ethos lua scripts for Uni Firmware Receiver

-### lua scripts and widgets to activate, set and monitor FrSky receiver using Mike Blandforts UNI Firmware .
+### Ethos lua scripts and widgets to activate, set and monitor FrSky receiver using Mike Blandforts UNI Firmware .